Sabra (character)

-Sabra (סברה) is a superhero appearing in American comic books published by Marvel Comics.
+Sabra (סברה), also known by her alias Ruth Bat-Seraph (רות בת-שרף), is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Bill Mantlo and artist Sal Buscema, the character first appeared in The Incredible Hulk #250 (1980), before making a full appearance in issue #256 (1981).
 She has been a member of the X-Corporation, appeared as a supporting character for the Hulk and the X-Men, and subsequently made cameo appearances in other Marvel Comics.

-Ruth Bat-Seraph (רות בת-שרף) is a mutant who serves as an agent to the Mossad.
-She is noted to be the first Israeli superheroine and has been received positively by the Jewish community.
+Bat-Seraph is a mutant who serves as an agent to the Mossad.
+She is noted to be the first Israeli superhero and has been received positively by the Jewish community.
 Shira Haas portrayed a reimagined version of Bat-Seraph, a former Black Widow assassin, in the Marvel Cinematic Universe (MCU) film Captain America: Brave New World (2025), with her inclusion receiving polarizing responses.

 Development

 Concept and creation

 The character was created by Belinda Glass, the first wife of American comic book writer Mark Gruenwald.
 The name "Sabra" was derived from a term to describe a native-born Israeli Jew, inspired by the prickly pear cactus—a fruit that is tough and thorny on the outside but soft on the inside.
 She was originally envisioned as the Israeli counterpart to Captain America (Steve Rogers), much like Red Guardian serves as the Russian equivalent.
-Uri Fink argued that his character Sabraman, created a year earlier, was highly popular and influenced the creation of Sabra, with both characters sharing many similarities.
+Israeli comics artist Uri Fink argued that his character Sabraman, created a year earlier, was highly popular and influenced the creation of Sabra, with both characters sharing many similarities.

 Publication history

 Sabra debuted in The Incredible Hulk #256 (February 1981), created by writer Bill Mantlo and artist Sal Buscema.
 She appeared in a supporting role in the limited series Union Jack #1–4 (2006) by writer Christos Gage and artist Mike Perkins.
-She later appeared in the New Warriors (1995), by writer Evan Skolnick and artist Patrick Zircher.
+She later appeared in The New Warriors (1995), by writer Evan Skolnick and artist Patrick Zircher.
 She starred in her first solo one-shot, Astonishing Tales: Sabra (2009), written by Matt Yocum.

 Since her debut in the 1980s, Sabra has not featured heavily in comics, only making minor cameos and appearances.
-She was later retconned as a mutant, and a vocal supporter of the Mutant cause, with the shift beginning with her role in the 1997 crossover Operation: Zero Tolerance.
+She was later retconned as a mutant and a vocal supporter of the mutant cause, with the shift beginning with her role in the 1997 crossover Operation: Zero Tolerance.
 This shift offered potential for deeper character development beyond her identity as a nationalist symbol, and to move her away from direct political associations.
 Despite this, most of her subsequent appearances were "glorified cameos," and portrayed her as an unquestioning agent of her home state, prioritizing its interests over everyone else's.